Deadly shooting, huge fire and car chase: How Moscow concert hall massacre unfolded

 Videos posted on Russian social media showed the attackers calmly walking through Crocus City Hall and shooting people, with more than 140 now dead

-At around 7.40pm a white Renault car rolled up outside the 6,200 capacity concert hall, men dressed in military fatigues exited the vehicle, burst into the foyer and started shooting.
-Harrowing videos posted on Russian social media showed the attackers calmly walking through the venue and shooting concert-goers at point-blank range as they fled or tried to find a place to hide.
+At around 7.40pm a white Renault car pulled up outside the 6,200-capacity concert hall.
+Men dressed in military fatigues exited the vehicle, burst into the foyer and started shooting.
+Harrowing videos posted on Russian social media showed the attackers calmly walking through the venue and shooting concert-goers at point-blank range as they attempted to flee or tried to find a place to hide.

-“There were three other security guards and they hid behind an advertising board,” he told Russian telegram channel Baza.
-“And those attackers passed 10m [30ft] away from us - they started shooting randomly at people on the ground floor.”
+“There were three other security guards and they hid behind an advertising board,” he told Russian Telegram channel Baza.
+“And those attackers passed 10 metres [30ft] away from us – they started shooting randomly at people on the ground floor.”

 After shooting people at the entrance, the men made their way into the hall itself just as hundreds of people were taking their seats for the concert which had been sold out.

-“Your instinct for self-preservation kicks in, your eyes widen, where can I run?
-Then someone shouted to us: get up - don’t lie down or they will shoot us all right now.”
+“Your instinct for self-preservation kicks in, your eyes widen, [and you think] ‘Where can I run?’
+Then someone shouted to us: ‘Get up – don’t lie down or they will shoot us all right now’.”

-Ms Rodionova said some men were able to smash down a door to the street and escaped.
-Loudspeakers began to blare out that the concert was being cancelled for “technical reasons” and that people were requested to the leave the hall.
+Ms Rodionova said some men were able to smash down a door to the street and escape.
+An announcement through loudspeakers began to tell them the concert was being cancelled for “technical reasons” and that people were requested to leave the hall.

-“The shots came from behind us,” another witness called Natalya, told Reuters.
-She was just about to enter the stalls.
+“The shots came from behind us,” another witness, called Natalya, who was just about to enter the stalls area, told Reuters.
 “It was loud, like a firecracker blast, fireworks, but like an automatic burst,” she said.
 “I could hear it right behind me, not far away.”

-At some point, one of the armed gunmen set off an incendiary device and explosions could be heard from video footage as the roof of the venue collapsed.
-Orange flames engulfed the building as thick black smoke billowed into the sky.
+At some point, one of the armed gunmen set off an incendiary device and explosions could be heard in video footage as the roof of the venue collapsed.
+Flames engulfed the building as thick black smoke billowed into the sky.

-The Baza Telegram channel, which is known for its close contacts with Russian special services, said 14 bodies were found on evacuation staircases and 28 bodies had been found in one of the toilets.
-The bodies of whole families were found, dead mothers embracing their dead children.
-Russian authorities said they managed to evacuate 100 people hiding in the basement.
+The Baza Telegram channel, which is known for its close contacts with Russian special services, said 14 bodies were found on evacuation staircases, and 28 bodies had been found in one of the toilets.
+The bodies of whole families were found, with dead mothers embracing their dead children.
+Russian authorities said they managed to evacuate 100 people who were hiding in the basement.

-Russian lawmaker Alexander Khinshtein said the attackers had fled in a Renault vehicle that was spotted by police in Bryansk region, about 200 miles southwest of Moscow on Friday night and disobeyed instructions to stop.
+Russian lawmaker Alexander Khinshtein said the attackers had fled in a Renault vehicle that was spotted by police in the Bryansk region, about 200 miles southwest of Moscow, on Friday night.
+He said they disobeyed instructions to stop.

 He said two were arrested after a car chase and two others fled into a forest.
 From the Kremlin account, it appeared they too were later detained.

-Khinshtein said a pistol, a magazine for an assault rifle, and passports from Tajikistan were found in the car.
-Tajikistan is a mainly Muslim Central Asian state that used to be part of the Soviet Union.
+Mr Khinshtein said a pistol, a magazine for an assault rifle, and passports from Tajikistan were found in the car.
+Tajikistan is a mainly Muslim central Asian state that used to be part of the Soviet Union.

-The attack came just days after Putin cemented his grip on power in a highly orchestrated electoral landslide.
-In a statement on Saturday, Russian president Vladimir Putin said whoever ordered the attack would be punished and that additional security measures imposed across Russia.
+The attack came just days after Vladimir Putin cemented his grip on power in a highly orchestrated electoral landslide.
+In a statement issued on Saturday, the Russian president said whoever ordered the attack would be punished and that additional security measures were being imposed across Russia.

-Ukrainian adviser Podolyak has denied Kyiv had any role in the attack.
+Ukrainian presidential adviser Mykhailo Podolyak has denied Kyiv had any role in the attack.
 He said: “Let’s be straight about this: Ukraine had absolutely nothing to do with these events.

 “We have a full-scale, all-out war with the Russian regular army and with the Russian Federation as a country.
 And regardless of everything, everything will be decided on the battlefield.”